runvnc/mindroot/docs/index.rst

 AgentHost is a powerful, plugin-based Python framework for creating and managing AI agents.
 It offers a flexible architecture with an open, customizable registry system for easy installation and management of plugins, agents, and AI capabilities.

 Key Features:
-- Open registry system for plugins, agents, personas, and potentially models
+- Open registry system for plugins, agents, personas, models, and knowledgebases
   - Customizable and swappable for user-specific registries
 - Extensible plugin architecture
 - Customizable AI agents with persona definitions